Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-08-27-just-me-a-coffee-and-a-good-movie.md

 ---
 layout: post
-title: 'Just Me, A Coffee and A Good Movie'
+title: "Just Me, A Coffee and A Good Movie"
 date: 27-Aug-2014
 categories: tbd
 ---